housseindjirdeh/angular2-hn/README.md

-<<<<<<< HEAD
 # Angular2Hn

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.8.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/route/class`.
+You can also use `ng generate directive/pipe/service/class`.

 ## Build